gurpiarbassi/gurpiarbassi.github.io/_posts/2025-01-26-add-non-root.md

 It is best practice for your application to use a non root user for execution.

 ## Add user to a group
+Creates a group called spring (using -S), created a system user called spring (using -S) and adds to the group spring (using -G)
 ```
 RUN addgroup -S spring && \
     adduser -S spring -G spring